-- 1. Grade appeals are subject to review by the dean of the academic college. - Allegations of academic dishonesty are subject to review under the ASU Student Academic Integrity Policy. - 3.
-Allegations of scientific misconduct are subject to review under ASU policy RSP 210 ("Misconduct in Research") in the Research and Sponsored Projects Policy and Procedures Manual. - Allegations of discrimination should be directed to the ASU Office of Equal Opportunity/Affirmative Action.
+2. Allegations of academic dishonesty are subject to review under the ASU Student Academic Integrity Policy.

+3. Allegations of scientific misconduct are subject to review under ASU policy RSP 111 ("Misconduct in Research") in the Research and Sponsored Projects Policy and Procedures Manual.

+4. Allegations of discrimination should be directed to the ASU Office of Equal Opportunity/Affirmative Action.

-The "Guidelines for Graduate Appeals" describing further the GCABW appeal procedures, process, and jurisdiction are available from the Graduate Studies and Academic Programs office and on the Web site at westcgi.west.asu.edu/acadaffairs/gradstudies.
+The "Guidelines for Graduate Appeals" describing further the GCAB appeal procedures, process, and jurisdiction are available from the Graduate Studies and Academic Programs office and on their website at westcgi.west.asu.edu/acadaffairs/gradstudies/.